 I have been having an amusing and distracting twitter conversation this week about how to look smart in front of the various different tribes of development specialists.
 Here’s a few tips to instantly up your credibility no matter who you are meeting with…

 If you are meeting a social development expert, no matter what the topic, be sure to ask if they have considered it through a ‘gendered lens’.

 In meetings with evaluation experts ALWAYs question the credibility of the counterfactual.
 If that doesn’t work, you can resort to questioning the external validity.

-Make social scientists think you are one of them by dropping the word epistomology into any discussion.
-For example, try opening a sentence with the phrase “Epistomologically speaking,…” but be sure to practice this beforehand because if you come out with a few too many sylables all your efforts will have been wasted.
+Make social scientists think you are one of them by dropping the word epistemology into any discussion.
+For example, try opening a sentence with the phrase “Epistemologically speaking,…” but be sure to practice this beforehand because if you come out with a few too many syllables all your efforts will have been wasted.
 “Normative” is another good social science word to throw in and is particularly useful for throwing doubt on someone’s opinion while maintaining the facade that you are just upholding objectivity i.e. “hmm… isn’t that a rather normative stance you are taking?”

-And of course, everybody’s favourites: the economists – it is just too easy to tease them for their inpenetrable jargon.
-There are so many good economist catch phrases that it is hard to know where to start but I particularly liked @otis_read’s suggestion of “wow, interesting project, except for obvious endogeneity problem” and, from @fp2p: Look em in eye & say “I’m not convinced by your elasticities”
+And of course, everybody’s favourites: the economists – it is just too easy to tease them for their impenetrable jargon.
+There are so many good economist catchphrases that it is hard to know where to start but I particularly liked @otis_read’s suggestion of “wow, interesting project, except for obvious endogeneity problem” and, from @fp2p: Look em in eye & say “I’m not convinced by your elasticities”

 Have a great weekend – some slightly more serious blogs coming up next week.